mocks-server/website/docs/get-started-intro.md

 - [Start it programmatically](api-programmatic-usage.md) and use his multiple methods and events to manage it from your program.
 - Add new options and features [adding plugins](plugins-adding-plugins.md), or [developing your owns](advanced-developing-plugins).
-- Add new [route handlers](advanced-custom-route-handlers.md), which allows to customize the format in which route variants are defined.
+- Add new [routes handler](api-routes-handler.md), which allows to customize the format in which route variants are defined.